 Under federal and Maryland law, an employer cannot fire employees for exercising workplace rights that are guaranteed by law.
 Some of these protections are outlined below; to learn more about Maryland employment law, contact the Maryland Division of Labor, Licensing and Regulation.

 Under Maryland and federal law, employers must pay the minimum wage, $7.25 an hour.
 Federal law and the laws of some states allow employers to pay tipped employees a lower minimum wage, as long as they earn enough in tips to make up the difference.
 In Maryland, employers can pay tipped employees an hourly wage of $3.63, as long as the employee’s tips bring the total hourly wage up to the state minimum wage.

 Under federal and Maryland law, employees who work more than 40 hours a week may be eligible for overtime.
+For employees who work in bowling alleys and residential employees who care for the sick, aged, intellectually disabled, or mentally ill in institutions other than hospitals, overtime must be paid after 48 hours of work in a week.
 Not every type of job is eligible for overtime, however.